 The sale of a private business

-Buyers were abundant, motivated by the number of motivated sellers and the low cost of capital.
-Some buyers jumped in in order to keep up with competitors.
-Buyers raced to acquire technology, access to new markets and scalability.
-In a 2021 survey of CEOs, 80% noted that acquisitions was major part of their business strategy for 2022 and beyond.
+Recent years have seen records broken in the number of M&A transactions.
+Post pandemic, values rebounded to all-time highs.
+Buyers today are awash with cash, are attracted to the number of motivated sellers, the low cost of capital, and the synergies.
+Buyers race to acquire technology, access to new markets and scalability.
+In a recent survey of Buyers, 80% noted that acquisitions are a major part of their business strategy for the future.

-As we have learned in the past, the market for private companies is very volatile.
+Nevertheless, as we have learned in the past, the market for private companies is very volatile.
 As pointed out recently in the Wall Street Journal,There is no assurance the recent multiples and values of private companies will remain high.
 Multiples are already declining in many industries.
 Deals tend to beget deals, and much depends on the (buyers) mindset and their stomach for risk – both of which can quickly turn.
-Deals can go “pencils down” due to inflation, increases in interest rates and taxes, unstable public markets, political turmoil, and a lack of confidence in leaders, particularly monetary and fiscal policymakers.”
+Deals can go “pencils down” due to inflation, tariffs, increases in interest rates and taxes, unstable public markets, political turmoil, and a lack of confidence in leaders, particularly monetary and fiscal policymakers.”

 For the owners of quality private companies, the opportunity to sell is a once-in-a-lifetime opportunity and can be the most important business decision of a lifetime.
 An owner seeking a buyer without assistance, quickly finds the process can be time-consuming, taking 50% of more of their time.
 This is time away from their business, employees, customers, etc. Maintaining confidentiality is difficult.
 The sale process can take 12 months or longer and requires managing many complex issues ( employees and management matters, tax, legal, environmental, etc.).
 If not managed well, the result will certainly be frustration and failure.